titanicsend/LXStudio-TE/resources/docs/ShaderFramework.md

 Once you've allocated the buffer, you can add shaders to your pattern using multiple calls to addShader().
 For example to create a pattern with two shaders:

-    // add the first shader, passing in the shared backbuffer shader = new GLShader(lx, "fire.fs", this,buffer);
+    // add the first shader, passing in the default controlData object and shared backbuffer shader = new GLShader(lx, "fire.fs",controlData, buffer);
     addShader(shader);

     // add the second shader, which applies a simple edge detection filter to the
     // output of the first shader
-    shader = new GLShader(lx, "multipass1.fs", this, buffer);
+    shader = new GLShader(lx, "multipass1.fs", controlData, buffer);
     addShader(shader );

 To add more shaders, just keep calling addShader(), remembering to pass in the shared backbuffer.
 The last shader in the sequence will set the final output color.

-One important note: The shader rendering system performs can adjusts the color and contrast of output for best appearance on the car.
+One important note: The shader rendering system can adjust the color and contrast of output for best appearance on the car.
 In a multipass pattern, it's possible that this adjustment might change values passed between shaders in an unexpected way.

-If you're seeing strange results in a multipass shader, you can disable the post processing on individual shaders by defining ```#TE_NOPOSTPROCESSING``` in the shader code.
+If you're seeing strange results in a multipass shader, you can disable this post processing on individual shaders by defining ```#TE_NOPOSTPROCESSING``` in the shader code.

 ### Preprocessor Directives for Output Control